akka/akka/akka-docs/src/main/paradox/io-tcp.md

 Java
 :  @@snip [EchoHandler.java](/akka-docs/src/test/java/jdocs/io/japi/EchoHandler.java) { #echo-handler }

-The principle here is to keep writing until a `CommandFailed` is received, using acknowledgements only to prune the resend buffer.
+The principle here is to keep writing until a @apidoc[akka.io.Tcp.CommandFailed] is received, using acknowledgements only to prune the resend buffer.
 When a such a failure was received, transition into a different state for handling and handle resending of all queued data: